The four-point function of determinant operators in $\mathcal{N}=4$ SYM: Diagrammatic approach

 We were not able to write \eqref{eq25} as a simpler function of $N$.
 However, this task becomes trivial if $m=0$.
 This contribution dominates the sum over $m$ in \eqref{eq24} in the limit described above \eqref{eq1}.
 The remaining sum over $n$ is geometric and gives \eqref{eq1}.

 \paragraph{One loop} We move on to the subleading order under the assumption $y_{13}=y_{24}=0$ which allows for an exact summation over the bridge lengths.
 The basic one-loop interactions are three: the scalar self-energy (a), the scalar quartic interaction (b) and the gluon-exchange interaction (c).
 The expressions are known in literature in terms of the integrals $Y_{x_1,x_2,x_3}$, $X_{x_1,x_2,x_3,x_4}$ and $F_{x_1,x_2,x_3,x_4}$ \cite{Beisert:2002bb, Drukker:2008pi, Drukker:2009sf} (see also appendix \ref{secConventions}).
-The singular limits, when two points are coincident, can be regularised introducing a spacetime cutoff $\epsilon\ll 1$ in point-splitting regularisation.
+The singular limits, when two points are coincident, can be regularized introducing a spacetime cutoff $\epsilon\ll 1$ in point-splitting regularization.
 The interactions carry a non-trivial $U(N)$-index structure and the contractions of $\epsilon$-symbols are much harder than that at tree level.

-We organise the diagrams into three classes.
-Interactions can connect the scalars of two determinants (e.g. one scalar in $\mathcal{D}_1$ and one in $\mathcal{D}_2$ for type (a), or two scalars in $\mathcal{D}_1$ and two in $\mathcal{D}_2$ for types (b)-(c)).
+We organize the diagrams into three classes.
+Interactions can connect the scalars of two determinants (e.g. one scalar in $\mathcal{D}_1$ and one in $\mathcal{D}_2$ for type (a), or two scalars in $\mathcal{D}_1$ and two in $\mathcal{D}_2$ for types (b) and (c)).
 The corresponding diagrams combine into

 where ``perm." stands for the cyclic shifts of the indices $\{1,2,3,4\}$.
-Diagrams with three-determinant interactions (e.g. connecting one scalar in $\mathcal{D}_1$, two in $\mathcal{D}_2$ and one in $\mathcal{D}_3$) give
+Diagrams with three-determinant interactions (e.g. connecting one scalar in $\mathcal{D}_1$, two in $\mathcal{D}_2$ and one in $\mathcal{D}_3$) give \begingroup \allowdisplaybreaks

-while those with four-determinant interactions (connecting four scalars, one in each determinant) give
+\endgroup while those with four-determinant interactions (connecting four scalars, one in each determinant) give

 The sum of \eqref{eq28}-\eqref{eq30} yields \eqref{eq2}.
 The terms containing $X_{x_1x_2x_3x_4}$, which is proportional to the conformal integral $F^{(1)}(z,\bar{z})$ in \eqref{eq32}, produce the full result, whereas all other terms, which depend on the cutoff and the non-conformal integrals $Y$'s, cancel at each value of $\ell_{12}$.